dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 5. `Zoo.properties`
 6. if not found, a `MissingResourceException` is thrown

-Once this best matching bundle has been found with method `ResourceBundle.getResource(String, Locale)`, it can be used to look up texts, with instance method `ResourceBundle.getString(String)`.
+Once this best matching bundle has been found with method `ResourceBundle.getResource(String, Locale)` or `ResourceBundle.getResource(String)`, it can be used to look up texts, with instance method `ResourceBundle.getString(String)`.

-This will look only in the found resource bundle, then in its parent, if any, etc. For example, if resource `Zoo_en_US.properties` was found, the string will be looked up in:
+This will look only in the found resource bundle, then in its *parent bundle*, if any, etc. For example, if resource `Zoo_en_US.properties` was found, the string will be looked up in:
-1. first `Zoo_en_US.properties`
+1. bundle `Zoo_en_US.properties`
-2. then, if not found, parent `Zoo_en.properties`
+2. then, if not found, in its parent bundle `Zoo_en.properties`
-3. then, if not found, parent `Zoo.properties`
+3. then, if not found, in its parent bundle `Zoo.properties`

-TODO Formatting messages, and Properties class
+Hence, the parent bundle of a bundle for a `Locale` with language and country is the bundle for the `Locale` containing only the language (and not the country), and the parent bundle of the latter bundle is the "default fallback" bundle.

+Abstract class `ResourceBundle` (being "a kind of Map") also has methods like `keySet()` and `containsKey(String)`.

+The resource bundle strings may contain "parameters" like `{0}`, `{1}` etc. These parameters can be filled in with static method `java.text.MessageFormat.format(String, Object...)`, taking the "parameterized resource bundle string" as the first parameter (i.e. the "pattern").

+Property files are often used with class `java.util.Properties`, which is a kind of "Map from strings to strings", and which can be loaded from property files.
+Methods `getProperty(String)` and `getProperty(String, String)` can be used to retrieve a property, the latter method providing a default value if not found.
+Method `setProperty(String, String)` is used to set a property in the `Properties` object.